jsenv/core/readme.md

 ## CommonJS

 CommonJS module format rely on `module.exports` and `require`.
 It was invented by Node.js and is not standard JavaScript.
 If your code or one of your dependency uses it, it requires some configuration.
-The jsenv config below makes jsenv compatible with a package named `whatever` that would be written in CommonJS.
+The jsenv config below makes jsenv compatible with a package named _"whatever"_ that would be written in CommonJS.

 _jsenv.config.js to use code written in CommonJS_: